This blog has been updated since last published in 2022

 It’s still possible to withdraw an entry after these dates (until the withdrawal deadline – more details below), but we’re unable to refund your entry fees unless there is a medical reason and a certificate is supplied.

-The deadline for making entry withdrawals is approximately one week before the issue of results for each series.
-The withdrawal deadlines for the June 2019 series are shown below.
-Don’t forget: after these dates withdrawals are not possible.
+The deadline for making entry withdrawals is approximately one week before results are issued for each series.
+Take a look at our key dates for the specific deadlines.
+After these dates, it's not possible to withdraw your entries.

 Do you still have questions?
 We’d love to help.
 Call us on 01223 553998 or email us at firstname.lastname@example.org.

-The Entries and Results team manage all entry processing for 14-19 qualifications and the issuing of results.
+The Entries and Results team manages all entry processing for general and Cambridge Nationals qualifications as well as the issuing of results.
 Sharon started her role at OCR as the Entries and Results manager in 2015 but previously worked in the Sales Ledger Finance team at Cambridge Assessment for 24 years, starting as an assistant and working her way up to Sales Ledger Manager.
 After so many years she felt it was time to broaden her horizons, take on a new challenge and learn everything there is to know about assessment processing.